 Robbers, Writers & European Royalty

-Essentially meaning 'Sunna’s Valley,' this place-name actually derives from Sunninghill Dale.
-It was one of the outposts of the followers of the Saxon chief, Sunna, whose settlements were centred on Sonning.
+Essentially meaning Sunna’s Valley, this place-name actually derives from Sunninghill Dale.
+It was one of the outposts of the followers of the supposed Anglo-Saxon chief, Sunna, whose settlements were centred on Sonning.
 They carved themselves a little village out of the wilds of Windsor Forest, always a risky area in which to live and even more so to travel through.
 Chobham Common and Bagshot Heath once stretched over much of Sunningdale.
 They were well known for bandits and were frequented by highwaymen as late as the early 19th century.
-The notorious Captain Snow is still commemorated in the name of Snows Ride.
-The village has always relied on the local transportation routes for its prosperity.
-From the London to Silchester road of Roman times, later known as the 'Devil’s Highway,' to the modern A30.
+The notorious Captain Snow is still commemorated in the name of Snow’s Ride.
+The village has always relied on the local transportation routes for its prosperity: from the London to Silchester road of Roman times, later known as the Devil’s Highway, to the modern A30.

-Broomhall Farm stands on the southern edge of Sunningdale, there was once a medieval nunnery known as Bromhall Priory.
-A daughter house of Chertsey Abbey, it was a rather a poor monastic house founded in the 12th century and dissolved in 1535.The modern church at Sunningdale is somewhat more recent, as the old parish church was always at Old Windsor.
-It is best known for its monument to Prince Victor of Hohenlohe, a well-known sculptor who, under the name of Count Gleichen, modelled such pieces as Wantage’s statue of King Alfred.
-He was a German prince who ran away from school in his native land and was sponsored to enter the Royal Navy by Queen Victoria.
+Broomhall Farm stands on the southern edge of Sunningdale in an area that was once a detached part of Sunninghill.
+It replaces a little known and, for much of its life, a rather a poor nunnery called Bromhall Priory.
+It was founded in the 12th century as a daughter house of Chertsey Abbey.The parish church, at the centre of the old village of Sunningdale, is somewhat more recent than the priory.
+The village was formerly in the southern portion of Old Windsor parish and villagers had to travel up to the church in Old Windsor until 1840.
+The present building was put up between 1860 and 1887.
+The church is best known for its monument to Queen Victoria’s half-nephew, the German Prince Victor of Hohenlohe-Langenburg.
+He was a well-known 19th century sculptor who, under the name of Count Gleichen (which was actually his wife’s title), modelled such pieces as King Alfred’s statue in Wantage.
+He had run away from school in his native land and was sponsored to enter the Royal Navy by the Queen.
 He eventually became an admiral, before turning to more artistic means of earning a living whilst in retirement.
-He lived at ‘St. Bruno House’ in Charters Road.
+He lived at St Bruno House in Charters Road.

-|© Nash Ford Publishing 2005.
+|© Nash Ford Publishing 2005; Revised 2020.
 All Rights Reserved.